 It Wasn’t Just Another Nightclub

-Ten years ago, I went to cover the Pulse shooting—and found myself unexpectedly close to the story.
+Five years ago, I went to cover the Pulse shooting—and found myself unexpectedly close to the story.

 About the author: Ari Shapiro is the host of NPR’s All Things Considered.